 The programmer typically works in an office setting during regular business hours, although they may be required to work on-call to troubleshoot software issues.
 They are not typically asked to do anything physical, but they must rely on their knowledge and problem-solving abilities.
 Their work environment is in an office with other software programmers.
 They are hired in almost every industry that uses software.
 In addition to working with other programmers, they also work with a team leader and a manager to whom they can turn to if they have any questions related to their job.

 Software programmers typically need a bachelor's degree in computer science or a related field.
 Experience as a software programmer may also be required by the employer.

 Software Programmer Tasks

-- Write, modify, and debug software.
+- Write, modify, and debug software for client applications.

 - Write code to create single-threaded or user interface event driven applications, either stand-alone and those which access servers or services.

 - Use source debuggers and visual development environments.